leangjia/blender_docs/trunk/blender_docs/manual/compositing/types/converter/id_mask.rst

 =====

 An index can be specify for any object or material in the scene.
-The Object Index can be set in Properties Editor :menuselection:`Object --> Relations --> Pass Index` and :menuselection:`Material --> Settings --> Pass Index` for the Material Index.
+The Object Index can be set in :menuselection:`Properties --> Object Properties --> Relations --> Pass Index` and :menuselection:`Material --> Settings --> Pass Index` for the Material Index.
 To be accessible after rendering, *Object Index* or *Material Index* render pass has to be enabled.